D3rrickLa/FortuneLink/documents/portfolio_domain_classes.md

 - Integer version // NEW: For optimistic locking

 Methods:
-- isReversal()
+- isReversal() // if this transaction caused a reversal
 - isReversed() // Check if this transaction has been reversed
 - getRelatedTransactions() // Find transactions with same correlationId

+NOTE -> isReversed and getRelatedTransaction should NOT be in the domain, but rather the repo

 # --- VALUE OBJECTS ---